This collaboration skills course for teams will:

 - Calculate the rate of return for working collaboratively.

-- Understand the lifecycle of collaborative teams.
+- Describe the life cycle of collaborative teams.

 - Identify a common purpose.